HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 1. **Install keepalived**

-keepalived could be installed either by means of yum, or by downloading installation tar package from keepalived official website <https://www.keepalived.org/download.html>.
+keepalived could be installed either by means of yum, or by downloading installation tar package from [keepalived official website](https://www.keepalived.org/download.html).

 ```bash
 # Install keepalived by means of yum (execute keepalived installation command on master/standby compute node service)